jquerygeek/nodejs-mongodb-app/README.md

 a module extends the application object or the application's shared objects boted in the tree chart above.

-it is posible to define a model in a module, then call kind of a macro function that adds all (edit,add,delete,list) functions and templates and urls to the application as defined by that model. also you can define all those by your self so you can make custom pages.
+it is possible to define a model in a module, then call kind of a macro function that adds all (edit,add,delete,list) functions and templates and urls to the application as defined by that model. also you can define all those by your self so you can make custom pages.